tinode/chat/docs/API.md

 }
 ```

-Server responds with a `{ctrl}` message with `params` containing details of the new user.
-If `desc.defacs` is missing,
-server will assign server-default access values.
+Server responds with a `{ctrl}` message with `params` containing details of the new user account such as user ID and, in case of `login: true`, authentication token.
+If `desc.defacs` is missing, the server will assign server-default access permissions to new account.

 The only supported authentication schemes for account creation are `basic` and `anonymous`.